 The physical nature of containerized data centers means that they can also be transported easily, which is another fundamental feature that helps make this whole process a little easier.
 That said, containerization is a complex process and could require the expertise of specialists.
 The benefits, however, almost universally outweigh the disadvantages, making the move back to on-premise even more promising.

 The move back to on-premise from the cloud is becoming increasingly common.
 While the cloud worked well for many companies, it did not deliver for others; for some, it stopped being the best option when a company’s specific demands and requirements changed.
 Embracing on-premise infrastructure isn’t a step backward for those companies.
 It’s an opportunity for an exciting fresh start.

 But any transition back is not going to be a full move completely away from the cloud.
 That is unrealistic.
 Rather, any moves back will happen in small, manageable chunks, which ensures that companies are not leaking money or disappointing their clients and customers with service disruptions.
 At the end of the day, the future will see companies using both cloud and on-premise infrastructure to one degree or another.
 The future is not one or the other — it is both.

 Still, a key move for companies to make before and during any migration is to map comprehensively their entire infrastructure.
 Faddom is the optimal tool for a company engaging in migration.
 No matter how distributed or complex, Faddom can map all IT servers, applications, and their dependencies both on-premise and in the cloud.

 It’s unparalleled in speed, safety, and quality, and gives companies the strongest springboard to leap into their next chapter.
-Start a free trial to the right!
+Start a free trial today!